Lohani

-The earliest mention of the Lohani tribes comes in the form of an inscription written on a tablet from 1496 AD in Bihar during the days of the Lodi dynasty.
+While known as Lohani today, the earliest historical mention records them as Nuhani, coming from an inscription written on a tablet from 1496 AD in Bihar during the days of the Lodi dynasty.
 The inscription records the construction of a certain gate by Darya Khan Nuhani who is thereafter mentioned as one of the governors of the kingdom".
 The Lohani tribes were also mentioned by the Mughal Emperor Babur in his memoirs, the Baburnama, as Nuhani Afghan around 1529.

+Due to their current Lohani designation, they are sometimes confused with the Lohana instead, a Hindu mercantile caste originating from Sindh that engaged in the Indo-Central Asian trade.